thillRobot/seam_detection/README.md

 - [ ] test working data sets from recent scans with Overlap Predator, this is being tested in a different repo

+    -> Overlap Predator demo was working fine at some point June 29, then the `sh scripts/download_data_weight.sh ` started failing to connect.
+I do not think this was on my end, but I an not sure.
+I can test that from the office if it still will not connect tomorrow.
+Hopefully, they did not kick me out.
+WOW!
+Just as I wrote this it finally started working so I guess it was magic or they are spying on me.

+    -> MinkowskiEngine Demos seem to be working with visualizations, run `cd MinkowskiEngine` and `python -m examples.indoor` in the docker container to see the segmentation demo

+    -> FCGF demo seems to be working, but the visualizations are not.
+I have tried to use the same environment that is successfully working with MinkowskiEngine, but that has not solved the visualization code yet.
+I was debugging this with print statements.
+Wow, writing notes must really be magic.
+As I was about to walk away, the example finally worked in docker with the visualizations.
+Good, if nothing else you can run other peoples examples.
+Keep up the amazing work lol.

+    -> these tests are not documented well, and dockerfiles are not in repos so they will be hard to transfer across machines and there is no cloud backup.
+I would just put them in the forked repos, but .... wait why dont we do that??? why are they in the parent directory anyway? hmmm....

 - [ ] test new LiDAR sensor from lightware, capture new 3D scans for comparison

 - [ ] update and document config file system to allow for iterative (cascaded) registration, this should be doable without major modifications to the source code